 There’s no better time than the new year to embrace a new look.
 Continuing from last year’s exploration of bolder cuts and styles, this year is offering up some of the best men’s looks we’ve seen in a while.
 From short fades and undercuts to mid-length comb-overs and quiffs and even long man buns and braids, this year has a stylish option to suit every hair length and type.
 Here are the most popular men’s haircuts that every man should try.

 The high and tight is a fantastic short haircut for men.
-Inspired by the military, it is a simple cut that has a masculine and rugged feel.
+Inspired by the military, it is a simple cut with a masculine and rugged feel.
 Defined by faded or short sides and a slightly longer back and top, the overall look is very neat, helping to achieve a professional appearance.
 You can play around with the length, deciding on very short sides and even a skin fade, or opting for a more traditional and classic approach.
-The high and tight is excellent for a variety of occasions, including more formal ones.
+The high and tight is excellent for various occasions, including more formal ones.
 It is a fuss-free cut that requires almost no style time and can be adapted to suit all hair textures and types.

 A lineup haircut makes a statement because of its shape on the hairline, parting, or temples.
 It has a distinct appearance with straight lines or sharp angles, which help to create a modern and stylish cut.
 One of the best choices would be to wear it with a buzz cut because it is a straightforward style that benefits from adding a lineup.
 It is a versatile option that works well with most face shapes and can highlight your facial features.
 It can also be created on different hair textures and types and is an excellent option for someone who wants to tame unruly hair or reduce their grooming time.